 In December 2015, the FDA cleared our IND filing for Iomab-B and we have completed patient enrollment of a randomized, controlled, pivotal Phase 3 clinical trial under such IND to study Iomab-B in patients 55 years of age or older with relapsed or refractory AML.
 The Phase 3 SIERRA trial met its primary endpoint with high statistical significance with positive results for secondary endpoints and exploratory endpoints and it is expected to form the basis for a BLA for Iomab-B for use in preparing and conditioning AML patients for a BMT.
 Additionally, there are physician IND trials at the FHCRC that have been conducted or are currently ongoing at FHCRC with Iomab-B (for other target indications) and the apamistamab antibody (formerly known as BC8) we licensed.
 We have other clinical trials ongoing and others that we have planned but not-yet commenced, for our other drug candidate Actimab-A under our own sponsorship and investigator-initiated trials ongoing.
 Except for Iomab-B (for patients with AML), we expect that the clinical trials we need to conduct to be in a position to submit BLAs for our product candidates currently in-development will take, at least, several years to complete.
 Moreover, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
-Also, the results of early preclinical and clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies.
-And, preclinical studies and clinical trials have, nonetheless, failed to obtain marketing approval of their product.
-Success in preclinical trials dues performed satisfactorily in preclinical trials dues to elaw of their product candidates performed satisfactorily in preclinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies.
-And, preclinical studies and clinical trials have, nonetheless, failed to obtain marketing approval of their products.
-Success in preclinical te
+Also, the results of early preclinical and clinical testing may not be predictive of the results of subsequent clinical trials.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies.
+And, preclinical and clinical data are often susceptible to multiple interpretations and analyses.
+Many companies that have believed their product candidates performed satisfactorily in preclinical trials, which involve many more subjects, and the results of later clinical trials may not replicate the results of prior clinical trials and preclinica